wp-plugins/ik-facebook/readme.txt

 = 1.1 =
 * Feature: Adds ability to embed Like Box, without Feed
+* Feature: Adds functions to output Feed and / or Like Box in theme files
 * Clarifies installation instructions
 * Simplifies setup process